joanna2028/PLANETARY-DAO/README.md

 # SOLUTION

-BITCOIN
+# BITCOIN

 Planetary DAO and its respective protocols,

-*Global Taxation Protocol
+* Global Taxation Protocol
-*Interplanetary ID system - Global NFT Passports *Planetary ID wallets
+* Interplanetary ID system - Global NFT Passports
+* Planetary ID wallets

 To build  --> Global Government

-# Some core use cases of Planet Earth DAO
+Some core use cases of Planet Earth DAO

-*Land registry
+* Land registry
-*Transparent gov spending
+* Transparent gov spending
-*Automated taxation Global Tax
+* Automated taxation Global Tax
-*UBI
+* UBI

-# Some core use cases of Planet Earth NFT Passports
+Some core use cases of Planet Earth NFT Passports

-*Voting
-*Taxation
+* Voting
+* Taxation
-*Border crossing
+* Border crossing
-*Medical records
+* Medical records

 (or you could get a loan, or purchase a house, etc…  all you do in your Nation but worldwide)

-# Planetary ID wallets → Digital Identity Wallets  (  Decentralized Identity )
+Planetary ID wallets → Digital Identity Wallets  (  Decentralized Identity )

-Citizens
+* Citizens
-Nations States
+* Nations States
-Companies
+* Companies

 We are building with ConsensYs

 *A digital identity wallet enables a user to establish relationships and interact with third parties in a trusted manner.
 It is a piece of software, which helps you to stay in control of your messaging, security, health records, privacy, purchases etc…

-“DECENTRALIZE IDENTITIES GIVES INDIVIDUALS CONTROL OVER THEIR OWN IDENTITY SO THAT THEY CAN DECIDE HOW THEIR PERSONAL INFORMATION IS SHARED AND ACCESSED, ENABLING TRUSTED INTERACTIONS WHILE PRESERVING PRIVACY. “
+“DECENTRALIZE IDENTITIES GIVES INDIVIDUALS CONTROL OVER THEIR OWN IDENTITY SO THAT THEY CAN DECIDE HOW THEIR PERSONAL INFORMATION IS SHARED AND ACCESSED, ENABLING TRUSTED INTERACTIONS WHILE PRESERVING PRIVACY.“

 KEY words:  INDIVIDUALS CONTROL, ENABLING TRUSTED

  Data Integrity  prevent,

-*Fake news
+* Fake news
-*Campaign disinformation
+* Campaign disinformation
-*Hacking database
+* Hacking database
-*Hacking the voting software
+* Hacking the voting software

 We are replacing IMF wiht IMP